oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

- _Report from IoT Semantic Interoperability Workshop 2016_ [[RFC 8477](#rfc8477)] describes a lack of consistency across Standards Developing Organizations (SDOs) in defining application layer data, attributing it to the lack of an encoding-independent standardization of the information represented by that data.
+ _Report from IoT Semantic Interoperability Workshop 2016_ [[RFC 8477](#rfc8477)] describes a lack of consistency across Standards Development Organizations (SDOs) in defining application layer data, attributing it to the lack of an encoding-independent standardization of the information represented by that data.
 The JADN information modeling language is intended to address that